 A master's degree may be awarded upon completion of one or two basic plans in which either a thesis or a comprehensive exam is required.
-The Atmospheric Science Graduate Group's MS degree requirements are available at http://atm.ucdavis.edu/student-resources/degree-requirements/master-of-science/.
+The Atmospheric Science Graduate Group's MS degree requirements are available at http://atm.ucdavis.edu/student resources/master requirements.php.